epalzeolithe/chuangmi-720p-hack/README.md

 ## Need help?
 Want to help?
 Ideas? suggestions?

 I've spend many hours documenting everything I ran into in the wiki.
 Please read the [troubleshooting guide](https://github.com/fliphess/chuangmi-720p-hack/wiki/Troubleshooting) for solving the most common issues.
-If something is not documented, please let me know so I can extend the wiki.
+If something is not documented, please extend the wiki for future generations.

-Feel welcome to bring pull requests and feature requests on the table.
+Feel welcome to bring pull requests to the table.

-If you're good at making a nice web interface, let me know!
+If you're good at making a nice web interface, please go wild!
 I'm quite tasteless when it comes to the web and layout, so I could use some help :)